-Starting in Spring 2023, Humblebee Farms will be offering hatching eggs, day-old chicks, and very limited amounts of pullets and cockerels for sale.
+Starting in Spring 2023, Humblebee Farms will be offering hatching eggs and day-old chicks.
 Our breeding program is focused on developing a bird that is naturally disease resistant, strong foragers, and gentle dispositions.

 Our Approach to Chicken Keeping

 All of our pullets and cockerels start in a brooder in our home.
 Not kept in a shed or shut up in the barn.
 Why do we think this is important?
 Frequent handling ensures our chickens are well socialized.
 As a result, we can bend down and pick up many of our hens anytime.
-Even our rooster will let you pick him up.
+Even our rooster will come right up to you for a visit.
 Friendly chickens make chicken keeping easier.
 We can easily do wellness checks and perform any needed care like the occasional check for mites and bumblefoot.
 It’s also just so much more enjoyable to have friendly chickens in the yard!

 Besides handling our chicks from day one, we do the following to maintain health and vigor:

 - Start with organic feed from day 1.

 - Supplement feed with kelp powder, brewers yeast, probiotics, and garlic powder.

 - Supplement water with naturally antibacterial oregano oil.